This document is relevant for: Inf1

 sudo apt-get install aws-neuronx-collectives

-In case of multi-instance training, the EFA driver and the Libfabric library - provided by the EFA installer - need to be installed as well:
+In case of multi-instance training, you must also install the EFA driver and the Libfabric library (provided by the EFA installer).
+Run the command below to install it:

 curl -O https://efa-installer.amazonaws.com/aws-efa-installer-latest.tar.gz